denniscual/restatum/README.md

 ```

 ### useValue
-A hook to access the store state value.
-Component which uses the hook is automatically
-bound to the state.
-Means, the Component will rerender  whenever there is state change.
-It returns state value.
 <details>
   <summary>Expand parameters</summary>

-  `useValue(stateAccessor: StateAccessor) => state`
+  `useValue(stateAccessor: StateAccessor, selector?: (state: S) => V, isEqual?: (prevValue: V, nextValue: V ) => boolean)`
 </details>

+A hook to access the store state value.
+Component which uses the hook is automatically bound to the state.
+Means, the Component will rerender whenever there is stata change.
+It returns state value.

+This hook also accepts an optional `selector` and `isEqual`.
+Use this
+if your state value structure is complex.

 ```jsx
 import { useValue } from 'restatum'